 The first idea is actually rather good, but the second, described below, is a bit of a duffer (it does at least help with constructing a timeline for the vices).

-A weakness of Parkinson’s quick-release design – perhaps the only serious issue – is that the screw is exposed when the vice is opened and sawdust and shavings falling on the screw can be carried onto the half-nut.
-If enough debris builds up in the half-nut it can start to ride up the screw thread causing the mechanism to slip, potentially damaging the threads in the process.
+A weakness of Parkinson’s quick-release design – perhaps the only serious issue – is that the screw is exposed when the vice is opened and sawdust and any shavings that fall on the screw can be carried onto the half-nut.
+If enough debris builds up it can cause the half-nut to ride up the screw thread causing the mechanism to slip, potentially damaging the threads in the process.

 in November 1932 Record applied for a new patent, this time for a “sawduster excluder plate” that covers the housing for the half-nut.
 This change was introduced at the same time as a modification to the housing for the half-nut and they put a blue and yellow sticker on the plates to explain the changes: